pieces-app/soc-II-policy/policies/Secure Development Policy/secure-development-policy-2025.md

 ## **Application Vulnerability Management**

-- Application code is scanned prior to deployment using SAST/SCA (e.g., GitHub Advanced Security).
+- Application code is scanned prior to deployment using SAST/SCA (e.g., GitHub Advanced Security), enforced org‑wide on production repositories.
 - Critical/high vulnerabilities are triaged promptly; patches that materially impact security should be deployed within 90 days of discovery (expedited for critical issues).
 - Dependencies are monitored continuously; SBOMs are generated for releases where applicable.